Long Term Care Insurance Wisconsin Partnership Cost and Companies

 A Wisconsin Long Term Care Insurance Partnership policy allows you to keep all, or part of your assets under the Medicaid program, if your long term care needs last longer than the benefits of your Partnership policy.

-Wisconsin Long Term Care Partnership Program rates are like other policies.
-But the mandatory age-related inflation protection can increase the cost of insurance.
-So we recommend you compare Wisconsin Long Term Care Partnership policies with regular LTC insurance.
+Wisconsin Long Term Care Partnership rates are like other policies.
+Still we recommend you compare Wisconsin Long Term Care Partnership policies with regular LTC insurance.
 Because, you may find a wider range of choices better suited to your needs.
 This includes hybrid long term care insurance options not available under the Wisconsin Long Term Care Partnership Program.

 Wisconsin Long Term Care Partnership Reciprocity